harmansingh2005/cryptomachine/README.md

 - To decrypt, select a .kryp file, enter the original secret key, and click DECRYPT.
 - Click RESET to clear all input fields.
 - Click CANCEL anytime during processing to abort.
- -> 📝 Encrypted files will look like: myphoto.jpg.kryp
+    - 📝 Encrypted files will look like: myphoto.jpg.kryp
- -> 📝 Decrypted files will be saved as: myphoto__dekrypted__.jpg
+    - 📝 Decrypted files will be saved as: myphoto__dekrypted__.jpg

 ---

-##Security Notes
+## Security Notes

 - Uses AES in CFB mode (no padding required).
 - Secret key and salt are hashed with SHA256 to derive strong 256-bit and 128-bit keys.